 Haleakala National Park is home to Maui’s highest peak and watching the sunrise from the summit is the park’s most popular experience.

-To ensure all visitors can get a park at the four highest elevation parking lots (Summit, Haleakala Visitor Center, Kalahaku, and Leleiwi) during sunrise hours, all private vehicles must have a valid reservation.
+All private vehicles must have a valid reservation to ensure all visitors can park at the four highest-elevation parking lots (Summit, Haleakala Visitor Center, Kalahaku, and Leleiwi) during sunrise hours.

 Visitors should arrive at least 90 to 120 minutes before sunrise to expedite entry into the park.
 Those arriving closer to sunrise may find they are delayed even with a timed entry permit.

-Your reservation does not guarantee you parking at any particular lot, staff will guide you to available parking.
+Your reservation does not guarantee parking at any particular lot; staff will guide you to available parking.

 Acadia National Park, Maine